 As one of the most irreverent television personalities in sports and with an unparalleled ability to connect with viewers across the county, NFL star, sports commentator, and entertainment personality Akbar Gbajabiamila hosts NBC's Emmy® nominated, heart-racing obstacle course competition series American Ninja Warrior.
-He also hosts USA Network's spinoff series, American Ninja Warrior: Ninja Vs. Ninja.
+He also hosts USA Network's series American Ninja Warrior: Ninja Vs. Ninja.
 The show follows competitors as they tackle a series of challenging obstacle courses in both city qualifying and city finals rounds across the country.
 Gbajabiamila also currently hosts NFL Networks' highest rated show, NFL Fantasy Live.

 The American Ninja Warrior host recently made headlines being parodied on Saturday Night Live by Drake, as well as hailed in the media as a hero for chasing down a hit-and-run suspect who sideswiped a Los Angeles motorcycle cop.